L-lopez6/A.little.something/README.md

 you always know
 all the right things to do

-*My boyfriend gave me a yummy bread from the bakery 85°C and I very much enjoyed it*
+*My boyfriend gave me a yummy bread from the bakery 85°C and I very much enjoyed it.*

 ### Safe and Happy (10/3/22)
 With them,